nixbuild/nix-quick-install-action/README.md

 ### Using Nix flakes

-To be able to use Nix flakes you need use a version of Nix that supports it, and also enable the flakes functionality in the nix configuration:
+To be able to use Nix flakes you need to specify a version of Nix that supports it, and also enable the flakes functionality in the nix configuration:

 ```yaml
 name: Examples